iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 * TOC
 {:toc}

-## Mission: LoRaWAN temperature data to Python graph
+## Mission: LoRa Temperature Data to Python Graph

 LoRaWAN (Long Range Wide Area Network) is a wireless communication protocol designed for low-power, long-range, and low-data-rate applications, making it